yugabyte/yugabyte-db/docs/content/latest/api/redis/_index.md

 The YEDIS API allows YugaByte DB to become an auto-sharded, clustered & elastic Redis-as-a-Database in a Redis-driver compatible manner.
 A Redis client can connect, send request, and receive result from YugaByte DB.

 ## Data Types
-The following datatypes can be read and written via Redis service.
-All data are on-disk persistent in YugaByte system.<br>
+The following datatypes can be read and written via the YEDIS API.
+All data are on-disk persistent in YugaByte DB.<br>

 DataType | Development Status |
 ---------|-------------|